Your New Favorite No-Mess Shrimp Boil (Great for Camping!)

 Sheet pan shrimp boil will become your new favorite family-style meal!

-If you love a traditional Southern-style shrimp boil, try making it in the oven, or even outside on the BBQ grill this summer!
+The result is an irresistible combination of buttery potatoes, corn on the cob, sausage, and shrimp that’s bursting with garlic and Cajun seasonings.
 This is such an easy sheet pan meal that has rave reviews from my family, and I think yours will love it, too.

 holding a plate of shrimp boil

-I created a video to show just how easy this shrimp boil is to make!
+I created a video to show just how easy this shrimp boil seafood bake is to make!

 sheet pan shrimp boil in the grill

-I have made this sheet pan shrimp boil using the oven and outside using my Traeger grill.
+I have made this easy shrimp boil recipe using the oven and outside using my Traeger grill smoker.

 Both cooking methods yield insanely delicious results.
 You can use your largest sheet pan for the oven, or a disposable foil pan like I’m using for convenience on the grill.